 CHRIS PATRICK was a consultant in fundraising and special event promotion for over 25 years, working with corporate and nonprofit clients on an extraordinary variety of projects.
 He has raised funds on a full-time basis for The Vancouver Playhouse Theatre Company, Boys’ and Girls’ Clubs of Greater Vancouver, the Canadian Red Cross Society, and the Outdoor Recreation Foundation of British Columbia.
 As a contractor he organized events including Dining Out For Life, BC Children’s Hospital’s Jeans Day, golf tournaments for Junior Achievement, Vancouver General Hospital Foundation, as well as a number of lotteries.
 Most recently Chris was the vice president of MusicFest Vancouver, chaired The North Shore Black Bear Society and sat on the board of Centennial Theatre Society.
 He and his wife, Josie Chuback, live on the North Shore and spend their time at cultural events and outdoors hiking, biking and skiing.

 LIZ SHORTEN has been working to build capacity in the film, television and digital media sectors for the past 20 years.
-She has held senior positions at the Ontario Film Development Corporation, British Columbia Film, CBC Television and Mediaskillset Consulting.
-She is currently Managing Vice-President, Operations and Member Services at the Canadian Media Production Association, BC Producers’ Branch.
-In her role at the CMPA-BC, Liz advocates for BC companies, creates policies and strategies to assist in industry growth, and organizes industry development initiatives.
-Liz also sits on the National Board of Directors of the Cultural Human Resources Council, Reel Canada and is President of Women in View.
+In her role as Senior Vice-President, Operations and Member Services, at the CMPA-BC, Liz advocates for BC companies, creates policies and strategies to assist in industry growth, and organizes industry and export development initiatives.
+Liz previously held senior positions at the Ontario Film Development Corporation, British Columbia Film, and CBC Television.

 CONNIE BROWN, Union of B.C.
 Performers